 The end of all things is near; therefore, be of sound judgment and sober spirit for the purpose of prayer.1 Peter 4:7(NASB)

-It is a quiet willingness to listen to His voice; a readiness to depend on Him in the most difficult circumstances we face in life!
-It is the practice of self-control, purity of heart, clarity of mind and unceasing prayer - and such conduct is reflected in the character of the spiritual man or woman of God.
+It is a quiet willingness to listen to His voice and a readiness to depend on Him in the most difficult circumstances we face in life.
+It is the practice of self-control, purity of heart, clarity of mind, and unceasing prayer - and such conduct is reflected in the character of the spiritual man or woman of God.
 It is found in the heart of the humble man with a teachable spirit, who maintains daily fellowship with his God.

 The end of everything is speeding to its final conclusion.
 How important therefore to keep ourselves in the love of God as we look to Jesus, the Author and Finisher of our faith.
 How wise is the one who abides in Christ, rests in His love, prays in spirit and truth, and maintains close communion with God the Father, for the judgements of such a man or woman are sound.
 His spirit is sober and his prayers and praises are powerful, effective, and can move great mountains.